 Data access and citation

-The genome assemblies and annotation of Verticillium dahliae and Verticillium alfalfae are available in Genbank.
+The genome assemblies and annotation of Verticillium dahliae and Verticillium alfalfae are available in Genbank and at the JGI Mycocosm site.

 For use of this data, please cite: Klosterman et al. 2011.
 Comparative genomics yields insights into niche adaptation of plant vascular wilt pathogens.
 PLoS Pathogens, 7:e1002137.